hrishid15/2048_Game/README.md

  - Have fun!

  ## Errors:
- - If you are experiencing an error on a Windows or Linux device, try changing the following line in main.c `#ifdef __APPLE__`
+ - If you are experiencing an error on a Windows or Linux device, try changing the following line in main.c <br />
+   `#ifdef __APPLE__`
  - APPLE is the platform macro for MacOS
  - Change to `_WIN32` or `_WIN64` based on your Windows system
  - Change to `__linux__` for a Linux device